 The Fix: Review your sales compensation model to determine if your OTE is at the 60th percentile of your industry peer group.
 From there, determine if the base-variable mix is in line.
 Fund the 3X compensation for the ‘A’ players by starving your ‘Cs.’
 The ‘Cs’ will leave and go work for your competitors.

 Want to stop paying your ‘C’ players for poor results?
-Contact SBI to help your company review your sales compensation models before the start of fiscal 2012 to ensure your base-variable mix is world class.
+Contact SBI to help your company review your sales compensation models before the start of the fiscal year to ensure your base-variable mix is world class.